Cloudprofiler: TSC-based inter-node profiling and high-throughput data ingestion for cloud streaming workloads: Validation

-\gls{CP} method, on the other hand, shows the smallest and constant error-bound over the entire execution time.
-As we mentioned previously, required \ac{TSC} values to measure \gls{CP} can be retrieved in quiescent time.
+Conversely, the \ac{CP} method exhibits the smallest and constant error~bound over execution time.
+As mentioned, we can retrieve the required \ac{TSC} values in a quiescent period.

-Node~8 of Fig.~\ref{fig:errbnd_cloud_yahoo} does not include CP error-bound.
-This is because an instance of DGSpout actor was created here. \gls{CP} method is not measurable for a tuple that has ended up in actor where it was originated.
-Our implementation of ReT-method does not consider this case.
-In fact, the original work does not mention specific cases but only of the case where ReT-Start and ReT-End nodes are different.
+Node~8 of Fig.~\ref{fig:errbnd_cloud_yahoo} does not include \ac{CP} error~bound because a DGSpout actor resides created in the node. \Ac{CP} method is not measurable for a tuple that has ended up in the actor where it originated.
+Our implementation of \ac{ReT}-method does not consider this case.
+The original work does not mention specific cases but only cases where \ac{ReT}-Start and \ac{ReT}-End nodes differ.